Adjusted Wasserstein Distributionally Robust Estimator in Statistical Learning: Proposed Adjusted WDRO Estimator

+In this subsection, we discuss under which conditions the expression of the adjusted WDRO estimator $\beta_n^{ADRO}$ could be further simplified.

-In Definition \ref{def}, the term $H(\cdot)$ appears complicated at first glance.
-However, the following proposition shows that the function $H(\cdot)$ can be simplified under certain conditions. \begin{proposition} If the hypothesis function in problem \eqref{formal} is a linear function, i.e., $f(\mathbf{x},\beta)=\langle \mathbf{x},\beta\rangle$, and the equation
+Recall that, in the definition of the adjusted WDRO estimator, seeing Definition \ref{def}, the term $H_n(\mathbf{z})$ appears complicated at first glance.
+The following proposition shows that the function $H_n(\mathbf{z})$ can be simplified under certain conditions. \begin{proposition}[Simplification] If the hypothesis function in problem \eqref{formal} is a linear function, i.e., $f(\mathbf{x},\beta)=\langle \mathbf{x},\beta\rangle$, and the equation